depilz/LuaLiveEdit/README.md

 ## Usage

+There is two ways to use LiveEdit:

+1. **Selecting target:** Select the object you want to edit by shift scrolling over it.
+The target object will be highlighted inside a rectangle with its name on the top.
+You can then edit the object's properties in `edit.lua` or just move it around with the mouse.

-Insert the following line at the desired points in your code to live stream the variables and manipulate them in real-time.
+2. **LiveEdit Function:** Insert the following line at the desired points in your code to live stream the variables and manipulate them in real-time.

 ```lua
 liveEdit(fn)